cypriss/mutations/README.md

     end
     ```

+See a full list of options here: TODO

 ## How do I write an execute method?

 Your execute method has access to the inputs passed into it: